 How to Manage Your Real Estate Virtual Assistant?

 After hiring your virtual assistant, you also have to be careful about maintaining your real estate VA.
 Communication is the key to maintaining your VA efficiently.
 Besides the communication tools, you will also need other appropriate virtual assistant tools to manage your VA.

 Using the right communication tools can make you feel like you're working with someone who's right next to your room.
 These communication tools are changing the whole experience of remote working and enabling the era of remote working.

 For everyday communication, you can use Slack or Chanty to send the details of your task and supervise your VA anytime via text or even voice or video messages.
 You can use these tools to share files.
 Using these tools, you can even create a task-specific channel to keep the communication clean.

 Video Calling Tools

-For video conference or a quick video meeting, you can use Skype and Zoom; both offer their basic video communication services for free.
-Using these tools, you can host a project meeting, share your screen to explain them in detail.
+For a video conference or a quick video meeting, you can use Skype and Zoom; both offer their basic video communication services for free.
+Using these tools, you can host a project meeting, and share your screen to explain them in detail.